This post covers the top things to do in Boston in March, updated for 2024.

 Attend St. Patrick's Day Activities at the Irish Cultural Center

-Admission is $10, but kids are free and they have all day corned beef and cabbage for an additional cost.
+In the past admission has been $10, but kids are free and they have all day corned beef and cabbage for an additional cost.

 Go to a Playground